AngeloEspinoza/AngeloEspinoza/README.md

 ## Hi <img src="/assets/hi.gif" width="29px">, I'm Angelo

-I'm a grad student at CIMAT, Computational Robotics Engineer, and robotics enthusiast.
-I like to give "life" to machines, anything related to:
+I'm a grad student at CIMAT, Computational Robotics Engineer, and a robotics enthusiast.
+I like to give "life" to machines, anything related to
 Robotics, Computer Vision, and Machine Learning.
-I'm always willing to learn something new and opened to be taught.
+I'm always willing to learn something new and open to be taught.
 I firmly believe that thoughts are like a toolbox and every time you learn something new you have a new tool to build something better.

 <!-- .gif at the right of "Things I'm currently working on" -->